migpovrap/dotfiles/README.md

-# DotFiles
+# Miguel's dotFiles

-This repository contains the configuration files that I use in macOS, it's managed using chezmoi and some simple custom scripts, all of the private information and keys that are typically stored in this files.
-Those are stored in 1Password using the integration provided by chezmoi.
+The repository contains the configuration files that I use in macOS, it's managed using chezmoi and some custom scripts, all of the private information and keys that are typically stored in this files are stored in 1Password using the integration provided by chezmoi.
+A cron job is used to keep brew updated and keep in sync with the formulas and casks that are listed in the Brewfile.
+The sricpts are used to automate the backup and restore of gpg keys, using 1Password cli, and encrypt and decrypt files stored in Google Drive or other non local storage.

 It contains configurations for:
 - NeoVim